MirageNet/IgnoranceNG/README.md

 that allows you to forget about low-level networking stress and spend more time focusing on the gameplay.

-### Ignorance Classic vs Ignorance Threaded

-As of the latest version of Ignorance, there are two versions included in releases and this repository.
-They are as follows:

--   Classic: This one pumps the ENET Backend every LateUpdate tick, and if any events come in, they will be fired all in that tick.
-This is the "tried and true" transport pumping method.

--   Threaded: This one pumps the ENET Backend with a configurable timeout and uses seperate server and client incoming and outgoing queues.
-Network Events get placed into their respective queues and are pumped until the server or client is disconnected respectively.
-During every LateUpdate tick, the incoming queues are drained, ready for more network activity.
-This allows maximum performance, at the expense of some stability as Unity threading can be very tempermental at times.

-If performance is essential for you, use the **Ignorance Threaded** version of Ignorance.
-This will give you maximum networking performance.
-If stability is essential, use the **Ignorance Classic** version of Ignorance.

 ### Important note

 Since Mirror and all transports use LateUpdate to process their network code,